This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The citizens of the following countries are eligible to apply for the Kuwait eVisa or Kuwait Tourist Visa:

 Additionally, all foreigners having residency in one of the GCC countries, including Saudi Arabia, Bahrain, Qatar, United Arab Emirates, Oman can also apply for the Kuwait e-Visa.
+The residency must be more than 6 months at the time of the visa application.

 The Kuwait tourist visa is an e-visa that can be obtained online for citizens of specified countries, as mentioned above.
 You can apply for a tourist visa here.

-You will be asked to fill out a form and provide details regarding your passport, identification and the nature of your trip to Kuwait.
+You will be asked to fill out a form and provide details regarding your passport, identification, and the nature of your trip to Kuwait.
 Upon submission, two working days are required to process your application.

 Should the application is successful, the visa will be sent to your email address.